-- 1. A homologated engine is an engine identical in every respect to : - (i) an engine delivered to the FIA prior to 1 June 2006 or, - (ii) an engine delivered to the FIA after 1 June 2006, or modified and re-delivered to the FIA after 1 June 2006, which the FIA is satisfied, in its absolute discretion and after full consultation with all other suppliers of engines for the Championship, could fairly and equitably be allowed to compete with other homologated engines.
+(iii) An engine delivered to the FIA after 31 March 2008, or modified and re-delivered to the FIA after 31 March 2008, which the FIA is satisfied, in its absolute discretion and after full consultation with all other suppliers of engines for the Championship, could fairly and equitably be allowed to compete with other homologated engines.

-All such engines should be delivered in such a condition that the seals required under Article 85(d) can be fitted.
+All such engines should be delivered in such a condition that the seals required under Article 28.4 can be fitted.
 Engines will be held by the FIA throughout the homologation period.